databrickslabs/mosaic/README.md

 Create a Databricks cluster running __Databricks Runtime 10.0__ (or later).

-We recommend using Databricks Runtime versions 11.2 or later with Photon enabled, this will leverage the Databricks h3 expressions when using H3 grid system.
+We recommend using Databricks Runtime versions 11.2 or higher with Photon enabled, this will leverage the Databricks h3 expressions when using H3 grid system.